bullfinchsweden/desktop-backgrounds/README.md

 A personal collection of desktop backgrounds.

 THESE ARE ONLY PREVIEWS!
-CHECK THE FOLDER FOR FULL RESOLUTIONS AND MORE IMAGES.
+CHECK THE FOLDER FOR FULL SIZES AND MORE IMAGES.

 ![Everforest](https://github.com/user-attachments/assets/4d1f10ab-aae2-43f8-8db5-b8801573f9ea)